A complete breakdown of Britney Spears, her conservatorship and the #FreeBritney movement

 You might have seen the #freeBritney hashtag roaming around Twitter and TikTok in the last few months, or perhaps you’ve seen a 175,000-strong petition circling to “free Britney”.
-Or maybe, by now, you’ve even watched the New York Times documentary, Framing Britney Spears that came out last week.
+Or maybe, by now, you’ve even watched the New York Times documentary, Framing Britney Spears that came out in March 2021.

 But how exactly did all the furore kick-off?
 In order to completely breakdown the furore surrounding the pop star, we have to go back to the beginning, specifically to 2007.